 The Amalfi Coast is known for a few shopping items that are worth checking out!

 The pottery here is amazing.
 While many regions of Italy are known for gorgeous pottery, I’m a sucker for the stuff and will buy a small piece or two everywhere we go that has beautiful options.
 The classic lemons on a blue background originates in the Amalfi Coast, and but there are a few traditional designs that you can find at most shops.
 I loved Tre Coralli – the work here comes from the local pottery school, meaning it’s high quality and hand-painted but a bit more affordable and proceeds help support the school.

 Another classic Amalfi purchase is linen.
 Italians live in linen in the summer; it’s their favorite way to beat the heat and still look stylish.
 Here you’ll find many shops that sell linen products from the region.
 Check the tags for “made in Positano” (or at least in Italy) for the real deal.
 As such, it costs more, but you know the quality is good.

-Sandals are also a classic to this regions.
-You can get them throughout the Amalfi Coast, and you’ll hear different answers of which town they’re most specifically from depending on who you ask. 😉 Essentially, buying them anywhere in the Amalfi Coast is legit, but expect to pay at least 50€ for them.
+Sandals are also a classic to this region.
+You can get them throughout the Amalfi Coast, and you’ll hear different answers of which town they’re most specifically from depending on who you ask. 😉 Essentially, buying them anywhere on the Amalfi Coast is legit, but expect to pay at least 50€ for them.
 Many places will build them custom for you too!